-What Clothing Is Deemed Essential For Your New Babe?
+What Clothing Is Considered Essential For Your New Babe?

 Some essential baby items, give or take, depending on what your needs are:

-- A few onesies are great to have.
+- A few baby boy onesies are great to have.
 When my babe was first born, it was summertime in Oregon.
 All we really needed were diapers and onesies.

-- Footie pajamas are also great.
-At night, footie pajamas were nice and so stinkin’ cute!
-This is where it gets difficult to decide what is a need versus a want because baby clothes are so little and adorable.
+- Footed onesies are also great.
+At night, footed onesies were nice and so stinkin' cute!
+This is where it gets difficult to decide what is a need versus a want because cute baby clothes are so little and adorable.

 - Don't worry about socks.
 They're useless.
 Baby socks are precious because they're maybe 2 inches long, but they fall off and disappear forever within the first 10 minutes of using them.

 - Thick full-body onesies are sometimes better than a coat.
 Putting a coat on a little baby is a weird experience.
 It's bulky and only covers half of their body, half of that feeling like their head.
 Lined, thick winter onesies and footies are still cute, but much less bulky.
 If you need to protect your wee one from the wind, what worked for me was putting them in the car seat or a carrier, and then covering the carrier or car seat with a thick blanket.